 What to do on a rest day?
 Explore Phuket!
 Now, sooner or later you will find all your favourite places on your own. but just to give you some options, here is a small guide to what you can do on a rest day, or a free afternoon!

-If there is anything on here that doesn’t answer you’re questions make sure you email and ASK!
+If there is anything on here that doesn’t answer your questions please feel free to email and ask.

 - Local area & Scooter hire

 - Phuket Zoo

 - Naka Weekend Market

 - Night Life

 Now if you just need a variety of restaurants and grocery stores, you are fine on the Tiger street without any transportation.
 If you want to see a bit more, you probably want to rent a scooter.